Cost of LivingUpdated May 2026

 Is Irvine Cheap or Expensive for Rent Prices?

-Why does rent prices cost more in Irvine? a biotech-and-aerospace economy where defense contracts and pharmaceutical R&D fund premium salaries The west region's Mountain weather brings altitude-related HVAC considerations, while coastal fog and salt air accelerate exterior wear., and CA's regulatory environment also play a role.
+Why do rent prices cost more in Irvine? a biotech-and-aerospace economy where defense contracts and pharmaceutical R&D fund premium salaries The west region's Mountain weather brings altitude-related HVAC considerations, while coastal fog and salt air accelerate exterior wear., and CA's regulatory environment also play a role.
 This is a premium market where quality comes at a price.

 Practical Advice for Irvine